Aubrey Hills

 The Aubrey Hills in Arizona in the Lower Colorado River Valley corridor are a small, lower elevation, craggy mountain range bordering the southeast side of Lake Havasu.
-The range is about 16-mi (26 km) long trending exactly northwest-by-southeast.
+The range is about 16mi (26 km) long, trending exactly northwest by southeast.

 The southeast terminus of the range contains its highpoint, Peak 1537, 1537 ft; the southeast end of the range also borders the short, west-flowing Bill Williams River.
 The moderate height mountains that parallel the range eastward are the Bill Williams Mountains.